 3.2 Other Insurance Requirements

+Policy:

 Insurance coverage must comply with applicable federal, state and agency requirements.

+This Section addresses general insurance allowability limitations for TWC grant awards, as well as some insurance that is specifically required.

+General Allowability Requirements

-Costs of insurance that are required or approved and maintained pursuant to a or are allowable.
+Costs of insurance that are required or approved and maintained pursuant to a federal award or state award are allowable.

-Costs of other insurance in connection with the general conduct of activities (i.e., general liability) are allowable subject to the following limitations:
+Costs of other insurance in connection with the general conduct of activities are allowable subject to the following limitations:

-types and extent and cost of coverage are in accordance with the organization’s policy and sound business practice; and
+The types and extent and cost of coverage must be in accordance with the entity’s policy and sound business practice.

-costs of insurance or contributions to any reserve covering the risk of loss of, or damage to, federal government or state property are unallowable except to the extent that the awarding agency has specifically required or approved such costs.
+The costs of insurance or contributions to any reserve covering the risk of loss of, or damage to, federal government or state property are unallowable except to the extent that the awarding agency has specifically required or approved such costs.

+Costs allowed for business interruption or other similar insurance must exclude coverage of management fees.

+Costs of insurance on the lives of trustees, officers, or other employees holding positions of similar responsibilities are allowable only to the extent that the insurance represents additional compensation.
+The cost of such insurance when the entity is identified as the beneficiary is unallowable.
+Refer also to 2 CFR § 200.431 (Uniform Guidance) and “Compensation—Fringe Benefits” in Appendix 7 to TxGMS.

+Insurance against defects.
+Costs of insurance with respect to any costs incurred to correct defects in the entity’s materials or workmanship are unallowable.

+Medical liability (malpractice) insurance.
+Refer to the Uniform Guidance or TxGMS, as applicable.

-Actual losses that could have been covered by permissible insurance are unallowable, unless expressly provided for in the award.
+Actual losses that could have been covered by permissible insurance (through a self-insurance program or otherwise) are unallowable, unless expressly provided for in the award.

 Costs incurred because of (1) losses not covered under nominal deductible insurance coverage provided in keeping with sound management practice, and (2) minor losses not covered by insurance, such as spoilage, breakage, and disappearance of small hand tools, which occur in the ordinary course of operations, are allowable.

+For contributions to a reserve for certain self-insurance programs including workers’ compensation, unemployment compensation, and severance pay, refer to the Uniform Guidance or TxGMS, as applicable.

+Also refer to Section 8.3.30 Insurance and Indemnification, in this manual.

+Specific Insurance Requirements

-The following insurance coverage is required by federal, state or agency requirements:
+The following insurance coverage is required by federal, state or agency requirements.

+Property Insurance

-Property.
-Provisions for property insurance are addressed in Section 13.18 of this manual.
+Provisions for property insurance are addressed in Section 13.18 Property Insurance, in this manual, including the requirements from Sections 14.4 and 14.5 of the Agency Board Agreement.

-Errors and Omissions.
-All workforce center providers must carry “errors and omissions” insurance, or the equivalent.
+Errors and Omissions Insurance

+Section 7.5 of the Agency Board Agreement requires Boards to ensure that their “subrecipients, contractors, and subcontractors” carry errors and omissions insurance, or establish self-funded equivalents, as well as other forms of insurance required by state or federal law or regulation.

-Worker’s Compensation for Workforce Investment Act (WIA) Participants.
-Recipients and service providers must ensure that all WIA participants engaged in work experience are provided with appropriate insurance coverage.
-To the extent that the state workers' compensation law applies, workers' compensation must be provided to participants in programs and activities under Title I of WIA on the same basis as the compensation is provided to other individuals in the state in similar employment.
-If the workers' compensation law applies to a participant in work experience, workers' compensation benefits must be available for injuries suffered by the participant in such work experience.
-If the workers' compensation law does not apply to a participant in work experience, insurance coverage must be secured for injuries suffered by the participant in the course of such work experience.
+Workers’ Compensation Insurance for Workforce Innovation and Opportunity Act (WIOA) Participants

+Health and safety standards established under federal and state law otherwise applicable to working conditions of employees shall be equally applicable to working conditions of participants engaged in specified activities.
+To the extent that the state workers’ compensation law applies, workers’ compensation shall be provided to participants in programs and activities under Title I of WIOA on the same basis as the compensation is provided to other individuals in the state in similar employment.

-Authority:
+Reference:

-Workforce Investment Act §§129 and 134
+Workforce Innovation and Opportunity Act § 181(b)(4)

-20 CFR §667.274
+WIOA Regulations: 20 CFR § 683.280(b)

-OMB Circular A-21 (J)(25)

-OMB Circular A-87 Attachment B, (22)

-OMB Circular A-122 Attachment B, (22)

-UGMS Part II Attachment B, (26)
+OMB Uniform Guidance: 2 CFR § 200.447

+TxGMS: Appendix 7 (insurance and indemnification))

-Agency Board Agreement §16.5 and 22.4
+Agency Board Agreement Sections 7.5, 14.4, and 14.5 (October 2022)

-Last Update: April 1, 2014
+Last Update: October 1, 2023